Poster for Pfafferli+Huber Pharmaceuticals

-Ernst Bettler, 1959, 154 x 112.3 cm
+Ernst Bettler, 1959, silkscreen print, 154 x 112.3 cm

-On hundreds of sites around Burgwald and neighbouring Sumisdorf, the posters appeared in fours.
+On hundreds of sites around Burgwald and neighboring Sumisdorf, the posters appeared in fours.
 In the first a clowning child’s body made an “N”; in the second a woman’s head was bowed inside the “A”-shaped triangle of her forearms.
-An old man’s contortions in the third poster (“that took forever to shoot”) sketched a “Z”.
-No prizes for guessing that the girl in the final plakat stood defiantly still, her almost silhouetted profile as stiff as, well, a letter “I”, for example.
+An old man’s contortions in the third poster (“that took forever to shoot”) sketched a “Z.” No prizes for guessing that the girl in the final plakat stood defiantly still, her almost silhouetted profile as stiff as, well, a letter “I,” for example.

-(“‘I’m Only a Designer’: the Double Life of Ernst Bettler,” Christopher Wilson, Dot Dot Dot #2, 2001)
+–“‘I’m Only a Designer’: the Double Life of Ernst Bettler,” Christopher Wilson, Dot Dot Dot #2, 2001